cisco/mindmeld/source/userguide/auto_annotator.rst

 	The content of :attr:`annotate` in the config has no effect on unannotation.
 Similarly, :attr:`unannotate` in the config has no affect on annotation.
 These processes are independent and are only affected by the corresponding parameter in the config.

-Before running the unannotation, we can see the first four queries in the train.txt file for the :attr:`get_date_range_aggregate` intent:
+Before running the unannotation, let's take a look at the first four queries in the train.txt file for the :attr:`get_date_range_aggregate` intent:

 .. code-block:: none